GLOBAL FEAST FOR PEACE – DOWNLOAD PDF

 Intercultural Journeys seeks to promote understanding in pursuit of peace among people of diverse faiths and cultures through dialogue and the presentation of world-class performances in music, dance, the spoken word, and other art forms.

-Mayor’s Office of Immigrant and Multicultural Affairs
+Mayor’s Office of Immigrant Affairs

 The mission of the Office is to promote the well-being of the immigrant community and other constituency groups in Philadelphia by: improving access to city services, engaging local and national community-based organizations and other non-profit groups, developing economic resources, promoting civic participation and assisting with educational opportunities and access.